Chanonry Point looking West towards Inverness

-Our day tours depart at 9.00am from Bank Street bus stop opposite the Mercure hotel and head North on to the Black Isle and Chanonry Point to discover about the turbulent life of the Brahan Seer and hopefully spot our local Bottlenose Dolphins, (the largest of their kind, often leaping clear of the sea line!).
+Our day tour depart at 9.15am and head North on to the Black Isle and Chanonry Point to discover about the turbulent life of the Brahan Seer and hopefully spot our local Bottlenose Dolphins, (the largest of their kind, often leaping clear of the sea line!).
 From here we will make the short trip to Groam House to find out about the Picts who lived here around 300 - 900AD.
 These people left mysterious carvings, but little else and we set off from here on a quest to interpret their clues!

 We continue North, through abandoned WW1&2 Airfields, before stopping in Tain, Scotland's oldest Royal Burgh, to discover more about St Duthus and the famous people who made the pilgrimage or sought sanctuary here.